-The lien statute contains additional notice requirements that are not directly related to the perfection of a lien but should be noted.
-The first is this: on any project costing more than \$5,000, the prime contractor shall post a notice containing information about the property, the owner and the prime contractor's own contact information.
-26 Posting a building permit containing the required information constitutes compliance with this requirement.27 Failure to post this information does not affect the prime contractor's lien, but it may lead to civil penalties.28
+The lien statute contains additional notice requirements that are not directly related to the perfection of a lien but should be noted. first is this: on any project costing more than \$5,000, the prime contractor shall post a notice containing information about property, the owner and the prime contractor's own contact information.
+27 a building permit containing the required information Posting constitutes compliance with this requirement.
+28 Failure to post this information does not affect the prime contractor's lien, but it may lead to civil penalties.
+29